rthamman/tensor-world-2019/README.md

 	- Automatic Model Tuning

    c. tf-distributed-training.ipynb - this notebook demonstrates the following features:
-	- Distributed Training with Parameter Servers
+	- Distributed Training using Parameter Servers
-	- Distributed Training with Horovod
+	- Distributed Training using Horovod

 10. Choose the Ipython notebook and follow the instructions in Jupyter Notebook.